Guided Adventure Service at 9,000'

 An entire troop can earn the Canoeing Merit Badge, build trust in the Introductory to C.O.P.E. (low and high ropes) course, or get out of camp and experience areas in the surrounding Rocky Mountains.
 The sky and a troop’s imagination are really the only limits.

 Why should summer have all the fun?
-In additional to their summer camp opportunities, Tahosa High Adventure Base has fantastic programs available throughout the rest of the year.
+In addition to their summer camp opportunities, Tahosa High Adventure Base has fantastic programs available throughout the rest of the year.

 Embark on a great winter adventure program that will give participants the ability to travel where few dare.
 Develop confidence and skills in camping and living in the outdoors during extreme winter weather conditions as you snowshoe to a remote part of Camp Tahosa with an expedition sled (pulk) attached to you to carry your gear.
 Learn how to build a winter shelter (called a quinzee) and receive training in proper clothing and how to dress for cold weather, first aid and emergency procedures, specialized equipment use, and proper food.

 Get more information, or register for OKPIK here.

 Hooked on Tahosa

 Spend the weekend fly fishing at a private lake in the Rocky Mountains.
 The class is designed for beginners, and instruction is available for Scouts, parents, and leaders.
 Learn how to cast, set up your rod and reel, the entomology (study of bugs) of Tumblesom Lake, and how to tie a natural looking fly!
 Old pros may still pick up a few pointers, as well as just enjoy a weekend of fly fishing.
 Comfortable sleeping arrangements, hearty meals prepared by the Fishing Camp Staff, and a weekend filled with fun, what more could you ask for?

 Get more information, or register for Hooked on Tahosa here.